substobeme/VR_Final_project/README.md

 #### Language Standardization:

-- Removed all non-English content
+- **What we did**: Removed non-English content and stripped language tags.
-- Stripped language tags after filtering
+- **Why**:
+  - Simplified the dataset structure for modeling.
+  - Prevented language-specific preprocessing complications.
+  - Allowed us to treat text data uniformly.

 #### Field Reduction:

-- Removed unnecessary fields including:
+- **What we did**: Removed irrelevant fields such as:
   - Other image IDs, item IDs, model numbers, marketplace identifiers
   - Domain names, 3D model IDs, spin IDs, node IDs
-- Resulted in a simplified, reduced-size dataset
+- **Why**:
+  - Reduced memory and computational load.
+  - These fields were not useful for visual recognition or classification.
+  - Helped in focusing on essential information for training and inference.

 #### Record Validation:

-- Ensured:
-  - All records have valid `node_name`
+- **What we did**: Dropped records with:
-  - Non-null `main_image_id`
+  - Missing or null `main_image_id`
+  - Missing `node_name`
+- **Why**:
+  - These fields are critical: an image is necessary for visual recognition, and `node_name` provides the label.
+  - Keeping only complete and valid records ensures training integrity.
-- Final curated dataset: **112,119** complete records
+- **Final Outcome**: **112,119** complete and usable records

 ---